atropos-tech/material-multi-picker/README.md

 | `ErrorComponent` | React component | no | Custom component used to indicate a loading error in the picker dropdown (see below for a list of supplied props).
 Default just shows a generic error message. |

 ## ErrorComponent props
-When supplying a custom `SuggestionComponent`, you will have access to the following props:
+When supplying a custom `ErrorComponent`, you will have access to the following props:

 | Prop name | Type | Description |
 | --------- | ---- | ----------- |